Three Things I Accomplished this Year with the help of my friends.

 |I cut my hair in solidarity.|

-Several years later I was diagnosed with cancer and her example became an inspiration to me and a comfort.
-She came to visit me in the hospital while I was undergoing chemotherapy.
+Several years later I was diagnosed with cancer and she became an inspiration to me and a comfort.
+Tabatha came to visit me in the hospital while I was undergoing chemotherapy.
 I was the envy of the cancer ward.
 My grandson, Justin Shilllock, calls this "World's Worst Shasta ad."

 Later she took me out while I was recovering from the radiation.
 This was at a gallery opening.

-We did a photoshoot at Chester and Marcia's homeless shelter under the 10th Avenue Bridge over the Mississippi.
+We did a photoshoot at Chester and Marcia's campground under the 10th Avenue Bridge over the Mississippi.

 Tabatha performing at Ground Zero